msp1974/ViewAssist_Companion_App/README.md

 ### Custom Integration

-As is common with new custom instegrations, it can take a little while to be fully available via HACs.
+As is common with new custom integrations, it can take a little while to be fully available via HACs.
 However, you can add this as a custom respository by the following link to then provide the normal HACs install and update experience.

 [![Open your Home Assistant instance and open a repository inside the Home Assistant Community Store.](https://my.home-assistant.io/badges/hacs_repository.svg)](https://my.home-assistant.io/redirect/hacs_repository/?owner=msp1974&repository=ViewAssist_Companion_App&category=Integration)

 ### Android Application

 The app is not currently available in the Play store and will need to be downloaded from the apk folder in this repository and installed on your device.

+# FAQs

+### My device detects the wake word ok but then doesn't hear what I am saying

+This is caused by the mic gain setting either being too low or too high.
+Too low and it will struggle to hear you, too high and it will clip the audio and make your voice unintelligable.

+- On a Lenovo TSV, start at 1 and don't go any more than 5
+- On a Lenovo LSD 8 & 10, try a setting of around 60 and adjust between 40 and 80 to get the best result
+- On other devices, always start at 1 and adjust in increments of 1 if it hears you but needs to be more sensitive or in increments of 10 if it doesn't hear you at all when set to 1.

+---

+### I dont understand how to turn the screen off on my device

+There is some variation here with how devices will turn on/off their screens.

+- Lenovo TSV - use the keep screen on switch and set the screen timeout on your device low.
+When keep screen on if set to off, it will sleep on this screne timeout.
+Turin keep screen on back to on, will wake up the screen.
+- Lenovo LSD - use the brightness slider and set to 0 to turn screen off
+- Lenovo SC2 - set auto brightness to off and then set brightness to 0.
+- Other devices - try any of the above solutions.
+In the main, the more modern the device the more likley the TSV solution is the right answer.

+---

+### Can I use a custom wake word

+This is a future ambition but for now it is limited to those listed and built into the app

+---

+### Can I use a custom wake word sound

+See above answer!

+---